ceandre/radonreader/README.md

 # RadonReader

-This project provides a tool which allows users collect currect radon data from FTLab Radon Eye RD200 (Bluetooth only version).
+This project provides a tool which allows users collect current radon data from FTLab Radon Eye RD200 (Bluetooth only version).

 # Limitations